 - Weaker construction – especially in older Toronto homes with original, thin glass

 Thieves know this and often target basements first.
-According to Toronto Police Services data, break-and-enters involving basement-level access are more common than people realize.
+According to Toronto Police Service data, break-ins involving basement-level access are more common than many people realize.
+Taking steps to secure basement windows can help reduce risk and improve home safety.

 What Makes a Basement Window Security Solution ‘Curb-Friendly’?